ThuverX/mysims-research/src/Files/Lua/MySims.md

             -- 'sim' can be anything, but EA only uses it for sims for obvious reasons.
-            -- Pushes the sim to follow another interaction, canceling the previous one so this one can now play. sim:PushInteraction( self, "Start", nil, nil, true ) -- Game object with interaction, classname of interaction, potential params needed for your interaction, boolean = ? not sure yet.
+            -- Pushes the sim to follow another interaction, canceling the previous one so this one can now play. sim:PushInteraction( self, "Start", nil, nil, true ) -- GameObject with interaction, classname of interaction, potential params needed for your interaction, boolean = ? not sure yet.
 If it's the same as TS3, means if it should continue as pushed.

-            -- Returns a vector3 of the pos of your game object: local x,y,z = GetGameObjectPosition(self)
+            -- Returns a vector3 of the pos of your GameObject: local x,y,z = GetGameObjectPosition(self)

             -- returns a vector3 type for where the slot position and rotation is:
-            -- EA only seems to want the x and y variable, hence the _ which stands for "blank". local x,_,z    = GetSlotPositionRotation(obj, SlotTypes.kRoutingSlot, 0) -- params: game object itself, slot name, z index?
+            -- EA only seems to want the x and y variable, hence the _ which stands for "blank". local x,_,z    = GetSlotPositionRotation(obj, SlotTypes.kRoutingSlot, 0) -- params: GameObject itself, slot name, z index?

             -- Gets the object rotation. returns a vector3. local _,yRot,_ = GetGameObjectOrientation(obj) -- Pararms: GameObject.